 Chemical Waste Requirements Training

 This online training provides an explanation of requirements for collecting, storing, and disposing of chemical waste.
 Topics include: proper disposal procedures, storage requirements, safe handling procedures, and emergency preparedness.
-Successful completion of this course is REQUIRED in order to request a chemical waste pickup by DRS.
+Successful completion of this course is recommended in order to request a chemical waste pickup by DRS.